alphagov/govuk-network-data/README.md

 # Extracting raw data from big query
+This produces a compressed csv in the destination directory (raw_bq_extract) where each row is a specific user journey (including events).
+However this raw data is messy and needs preprocessing to be analytically useful (see next section: 'Converting raw big query data to processed_journey data').

 - Run `python src/data/bq_extract_data.py --help` to list required positional arguments:
   - __start_date__ - Start date in Y-m-d, eg 2018-12-31
   - __end_date__ - End date in Y-m-d, eg 2018-12-31